 All customer

-You don’t have to write the query anymore.
-Now, you might be wondering it’s a very simple sql query, why we write a procedure for this simple query.
+You no longer need to write the query manually.
+Now, you might wonder why we would create a procedure for such a simple query.

 CREATE PROC spgetcustomerNew